skutac/QAFFPs/README.md

 Files and scripts used for the generation of QAFFPs

-To run the workflow for the generation of QAFFPs execute python run.py command in your console.

-First, you need to setup the connection to ChEMBL database running on a PostgreSQL server in config.py file, and setup the Python 2.7 virtual environment using the requirements.txt file (pip install -r requirements.txt).
+First, you need to setup the connection to ChEMBL database (https://www.ebi.ac.uk/chembl/) running on a PostgreSQL server in config.py file, and setup the Python 2.7 virtual environment using the requirements.txt file (pip install -r requirements.txt).

+You also need to install RDkit (https://www.rdkit.org/) with Python bindings, and the caret package for R (http://caret.r-forge.r-project.org/).

+To run the workflow for the generation of QAFFPs execute python run.py command in your console (see the code below).

 ```python
 import os, subprocess